10 Best Wood Planers of 2024 – Reviews & Top Picks

 While it’s not the absolute best for the money, the WEN 6552T Benchtop Corded Thickness Planer is one of the best value picks on this list.
 With its 15-amp motor, you can generate 25,500 cuts per minute with a smooth rate of 26 feet per minute.

 The three-blade design has a lot of potential, and we like that the fan-aided dust port makes it easy to breathe.
 Unfortunately, this system is likely to make a mess for you to clean up, so you’re trading one annoyance for another.

 The Makita 2012NB 12-Inch Planer is another high-end option for your wood planer needs.
 Interestingly, this model (at a modest 60 pounds) offers a good combination of compact design, portability, and project versatility.

-What we don’t love, though, is the price.
+What we don’t love is the price.
 You can get most of the features in this planer at a lower price point.
-And if you’re willing to shell out for premium prices, there are other premium planers that offer more bells and whistles.
+And if you’re willing to shell out for premium prices, other premium planers offer more bells and whistles.

 6. PORTER-CABLE PC60THP Hand Planer

 Some planers are designed as fixed models, while others have portability in mind.
 If you specifically need a portable planer, the PORTER-CABLE PC60THP Hand Planer is the way to go.

 At 8.5 pounds, you can take the planer just about anywhere.
 Even if it doesn’t go beyond your house, it’s easy to set up in any position.
 Fortunately, the aluminum shoe provides the strength and stability you need without weighing the planer down.
 And there is a convenient knob to make depth-adjustment a breeze.

 There are limitations to the small size and portability.
 For example, the Porter-Cable planer lacks the range of other models, and the finish it provides is not as refined or precise as other models.